 There is a project for every unit.
 The projects are designed to deepen your understanding of the material in preparation for the unit exam.
 You are encouraged to start (and finish) projects EARLY.
-There is no point in doing them at the last minute.

 There are FIVE (5) exams, one for each unit of the class.
 These will take place during class time.
-Note that the exam for the final unit may be combined with the final exam.

 There is a final exam during the final exam period, as scheduled by the Registrar.
 The final exam will consist of five sections, one for each unit.

 This course does NOT permit additional work for extra credit under any circumstances.

 Each unit will be equally weighted in the final grade.

 Late projects will not be accepted and will receive a grade of ZERO (0).

 Letter grades will follow the Official University of Rochester Grading Scheme.
 Note that the University scheme puts

 average somewhere between C and B. The following table is an estimate of how the numeric grades will map onto the letter grades (subject to change):

 |C: Minimum Satisfactory Grade||>=70%|